irmen/prog8/docs/source/comparing.rst

 Pointers
 --------
 - There is no specific pointer datatype.
-  There *are* pointers however, in the form of the `uword` datatype.
-This can be used to point to one of the possible 65536 memory locations, so the value it points to is always a single byte.
-You have to reinterpret it manually if the object it points to is something different.
+  However, variables of the ``uword`` datatype can be used as a pointer to one of the possible 65536 memory locations, so the value it points to is always a single byte.
+This is similar to ``uint8_t*`` from C.
+  You have to deal with the uword manually if the object it points to is something different.
+- Note that there is the ``peekw`` builtin function that *does* allow you to directy obtain the *word* value at the given memory location.
+  So if you use this, you can use uword pointers as pointers to word values without much hassle.
+- "dereferencing" a uword pointer is done via array indexing (where index value can be 0-65535!) or via the memory read operator ``@(ptr)``, or ``peek/peekw(ptr)``.
+- Pointers don't have to be a variable, you can immediately access the value of a given memory location using ``@($d020)`` for instance.
+  Reading is done by assigning it to a variable, writing is done by just assigning the new value to it.

 Strings and Arrays
 ------------------
 - these are allocated once, statically, and never resized.
 - they are mutable: you can change their contents, but always keep the original storage size in mind to avoid overwriting memory outside of the buffer.
+- Maximum size is 256 bytes (512 for split word arrays)

 Foreign function interface (external/ROM calls)
 -----------------------------------------------